DevokSoftware/websocket-client/README.md

 # Websocket Chat

 ## Description
-Project splitted in two applications:
+Project splitted into two applications:
 * a backend app using Java EE to handle websocket sessions and receive/send messages throughout the open sessions.
 * a frontend app in Angular with a chat window that allows an user to send messages to another users.